Learn to Ski (and Ride) Better

 Group ski lessons and workshops don’t have to be for beginners.
 Snowbird’s Adult Mountain Experience, for example, is focused on expert skiers of all ages who want to explore the mountain and refine their skills in the company of others at their level.
 “Some people have been coming to our Women’s Ski Camps for 30 years, and feel free to push themselves when they’re with other women,” says Loring.
 If your family’s ski skills are all over the map, sometimes it’s nice to find a temporary crew to ski with.

 In short, lessons are great for first-timers and skiers and snowboarders looking to refine their skills.
-You’ll see people ranging from age 2 to over 60 learning the ropes with talented ski instructors at Utah’s resorts.
+You’ll see people from age two to 60+ learning the ropes with talented ski instructors at Utah’s resorts.
 While Snowbird’s team provides this article’s ski school backdrop, the majority of Utah’s 15 ski resorts offer ski school opportunities.
-Lessons can be private or customizable, and some ski schools — Deer Valley, Park City Mountain, Snowbasin, as well as Wasatch Adaptive Sports and the National Ability Center — have adaptive lessons for people of all abilities and their families.
+Lessons can be private or customizable, and some ski schools — Deer Valley, Park City Mountain, Snowbasin, as well as Wasatch Adaptive Sports and the National Ability Center — have adaptive lessons for people of all abilities and their families (Read: "When Turns Are About Adaptability, Not Disability").
 View the complete list of ski schools in Utah.
 January is Learn to Ski and Snowboard month, and many resorts offer special discounts.

 Skiing Utah is a distinctive experience that merges incredible mountains with The Greatest Snow on Earth®.
 When you learn how to ski better, you’ll be at the top of your game and you'll get the most enjoyment from Utah’s downhill.